Cloudiiink/pyw90/README.md

 /public/home/enwang/pyw90/pyw90/lib/dos.py:294: UserWarning: CHECK YOUR INPUT!
 The energies in `EIGENVAL` is ranged from -15.0 to 15.0, which does not include all the energy ranged from -4.85 to 20.0 you input. warnings.warn(f'CHECK YOUR INPUT!
 The energies in `EIGENVAL` is ranged from {ee.min()} to {ee.max()}, ' \
     WANRING: There are 1 states between given `emin`: -4.85 and lowest `dis_froz_min`: -11.174209000000001.
-    Please carefully consider the suggestion of dis frozen window and double-check energy range of each band.
+    Please carefully consider the suggestion of dis frozen window and double-check energy ranges of each band.
     This is a frequent occurrence in no-SOC systems with numerous denegeracy point.
     However, we still want to provide you with some alternative energy window options.